harshdoesdev/rayql/README.md

 }
 ```

-It will generate a SQL file in the migrations table, which should look something like this:
+Then, when you run the `rayql print` command, it will generate and output the SQL equivalent of that model, which for the above example should look something like this:

 ```sql
 -- CREATE TABLE FOR MODEL `user`